martius-lab/depRL/docs/source/myo_baselines.rst

 We include several pretrained baselines for MyoSuite and MyoChallenge2023 environments.
 This includes straight walking for `myoLegWalk-v0`, standing for `myoChallengeChaseTagP1-v0` and cube lifting for `myoChallengeRelocateP1-v0`.

 To try the baselines, you need to first install `myosuite==1.7.0`.
-Afterwards you can try:
+You can play with the pre-trained baselines by using the code in this section.
+To train agents yourself, go to the Configuration Files section.

 .. code-block:: python